Antiferromagnetism, charge density wave, and d-wave superconductivity in the extended $t$--$J$--$U$ model: role of intersite Coulomb interaction and a critical overview of renormalized mean field theory: Methods

 with the Landau free energy equal to

 where $\mathcal{F}_0$ denotes the value of $\mathcal{F}$ obtained at the minimum, i.e. when the following conditions are fulfilled,

 where $\{A_i\}$ denote the mean-field averages while $\{\lambda_i\}$ refers to the Lagrange multipliers.
 The set of equations \bref{eq:set-equations} can be subsequently solved using numerical methods.
 The results are presented in the Section \ref{sec:Results}.
+In the SGA approximation, we regard all the local fields and mean-field averages as spatially homogeneous, dependent only on the sublattice index.
+After solving the set of equations (\ref{eq:set-equations}) we can calculate the so-called correlated SC gap which is the correspondent of $\Delta_{ij\sigma}$ in the Gutzwiller state